nsidc/earthaccess/README.md

 ## Authentication

-After we get a new account with EDL we can authenticate ourselves using 3 different methods:
+Once you have an EDL account, you can authenticate using one of the following three methods:

 1. Using a `.netrc` file
     * We can use *earthaccess* to read our credentials fom a netrc file